Skip to content

 Reference User (and typical tests / quickstarts) from litestar_auth.models import User or from litestar_auth.models.user import User

-Use Configuration as the canonical ORM setup guide for token bootstrap lifecycle, custom model families, SQLAlchemyUserDatabase, and the supported password-column hook.
+Use Configuration as the main ORM setup guide for token bootstrap lifecycle, relational role composition, custom model families, SQLAlchemyUserDatabase, and password-column customization.
 Use the Custom user + OAuth cookbook when the application owns the user table.

 Avoid from litestar_auth.models import User (or the user submodule) in apps that already map table user to a custom model.
 That import registers the bundled reference mapper and conflicts with an app-owned mapping.
 Likewise, importing OAuthAccount from litestar_auth.models.oauth only keeps the reference User lazy; when the app owns a different user class, table, or registry, prefer an OAuthAccountMixin subclass that points back at the custom user contract.

-import_token_orm_models() remains the canonical explicit helper for bundled token metadata bootstrap and Alembic-style autogenerate.
-LitestarAuth.on_app_init() now calls the same helper lazily for plugin-managed runtime when bundled DB-token models are active, so no extra import side effect is required only to make the plugin work.
+import_token_orm_models() remains the explicit helper for bundled token metadata bootstrap and Alembic-style autogenerate.
+It returns AccessToken, RefreshToken, and RefreshTokenConsumedDigest so the bundled refresh-token consumed-digest lookup table is part of the documented bootstrap surface.
+LitestarAuth.on_app_init() also calls the same helper lazily for plugin-managed runtime when bundled DB-token models are active, so no extra import side effect is required only to make the plugin work.
+DatabaseTokenModels defaults to those same three classes at runtime; pass consumed_refresh_token_digest_model=... only when a custom consumed-digest lookup table should back refresh-token replay detection.

 For custom SQLAlchemy models, compose the mixins on your own declarative base instead of copying columns or relationship wiring from the reference classes.
 Configuration covers the full support matrix and migration notes.